Menu

 Teacher Voice:

 In 2022, our Teacher Voice questionnaire and discussion raised a number of important considerations, which led to us changing our approach to teaching PE to further benefit the children.
-Since then, we have been following GetSet4PE alongside our Inspired Schools curriculum to promote the learning of skills and knowledge through a sporting lens, with the hope that it leads to our pupils getting involved with local clubs for now and in the future.
+Since then, we have been following GetSet4PE to promote the learning of skills and knowledge through a sporting lens, with the hope that it leads to our pupils getting involved with local clubs for now and in the future.

 External reflection aids:

 To provide our children with a breadth of opportunities and a depth of understanding, we reflect every year on our offer of Physical Education, School Sport and Physical Activity (PESSPA).
 Using the Schools Games Mark, we consider wider areas that would benefit our children, such as their understanding of 'physical literacy' and the numbers of pupils regularly participating in after school clubs or local clubs.
-We have been awarded Gold for our provision for the 2023-2024 academic year, which has been confirmed by our local School Games Organiser.
+We have been awarded Gold for our provision for both the 2022-2023 and 2023-2024 academic years, which has been validated by our local School Games Organiser.

-In Summer 2024, we will also be enrolling in a further self-review and evaluation process - the AfPE Quality Mark - which will require an external school improvement professional to jointly review our current provision.
-If the Validation Team believe our practice is outstanding and we show innovation in our provision, AfPE will signpost the DfE to St Mary's as a model of best practice.
-The outcome of this evaluation will provide enough information to further triangulate our areas to improve.
+In Autumn 2024, we will also be enrolling in a further self-review and evaluation process - the AfPE Quality Mark - which will require an external school improvement professional to jointly review our current provision.
+We will use this to further improve what we offer.

 End-of-Unit assessments: